noarche/AutoPrompt/README.md

 Compatible will all image generation platforms!!
 Paste the prompt into your favorite Al-image gen. platform. *If you are not running a local model using comfyui or A1111 or forge stay away from the erotic and uncensored checkboxes!*

-Bonus Prompts:
+### 🍀Bonus Prompts:

-Leave all the boxes empty and press Generate for a random complete prompt that someone else has used!
+Feeling lucky?
+Leave all the boxes empty and press Generate for a random yet complete prompt that someone else has used to make a pretty cool image!

-Enjoy.

 ------------------------------------------------

-# ꧁꧂ Download
+# ꧁꧂ 🌐Download

 Look for AutoPrompt-v1.3.exe above and click it to start download.
 Version of file will be diff. depending on how many new updates since this was written.